Our History

 Since launching in 2014, Project Citizenship has specialized in helping permanent residents in Massachusetts and beyond overcome barriers to U.S. citizenship.
 Each year, thousands of Massachusetts residents eligible to become citizens never apply.
 The need for free, professional legal services to guide people through the citizenship process is evident and the demand has grown significantly, especially after 2016.

-Pro bono lawyers from elite Boston law firms, Department of Justice (DOJ) accredited staff and AmeriCorps volunteers at Project Citizenship have represented thousands of clients from around the world.
-Many of our clients believed citizenship was unattainable due to factors such as a one hundred question English and Civics test, costly processing fees or a disability.
-After visiting either of Project Citizenship’s offices in Boston’s Quincy Market, regular workshops we organize in the Greater Boston area, or at popular events like Citizenship Day which have been cosponsored by the Mayor’s Office for Immigrant Advancement, our clients quickly learned that citizenship and the benefits it provides are in reach.
+Pro bono lawyers from elite Boston law firms, Department of Justice (DOJ) accredited staff, and AmeriCorps volunteers at Project Citizenship have represented thousands of clients from around the world.
+Many of our clients believed citizenship was unattainable due to factors such as a one hundred question English and Civics test, costly processing fees, or a disability.
+After attending our workshops held regularly in the Greater Boston area and beyond, including those in Lowell and Lawrence, as well as special events like Citizenship Day, co-sponsored by the Mayor’s Office for Immigrant Advancement, our clients quickly discover that citizenship and its associated benefits are within reach.

-Project Citizenship was selected as a 2017 Social Innovation Forum Innovator and is a DOJ recognized nonprofit organization.
+Project Citizenship is a DOJ recognized nonprofit organization.

 Awards